Dedeham/ui5calulator/README.md

 Features: All the basic operations "+ - * / ^" and working with parenthesis.

-Mostly coded in SAPUI5
+Used SAPUI5 Kit for visuals

-And for the homies that maybe have to do that in an internship
+For the homies that maybe have to do that in an internship

 **Installation**
 ___